Bibi Trial: ‘Shish-Kebab’ Was Code for PM’s On-Demand Positive Press Orders

 The Israeli electorate, meanwhile, appears unresponsive to Netanyahu’s will.
 In last month’s election, Netanyahu’s Likud failed to win a workable parliamentary majority, leading to the country’s fourth stalemate in two years.

-Israeli law obliges the president to name a candidate to form a coalition government, but Netanyahu appears to have little chances of gaining a parliamentary majority in the 28-day-window granted to him.
+Israeli law obliges the president to name a candidate to form a coalition government, but Netanyahu appears to have little chance of gaining a parliamentary majority in the 28-day-window granted to him.